Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 > Explain the purpose and responsibility of the class.

 Since we should know the authentication state of the user, we should provide an enum that will contain all the following states:
-- authenticated
+- loggedIn
-- anonymous
+- loggedInAnonymously
-- notAuthenticated
+- loggedOut

 ### User Interface
 > How users will interact with the feature (API, CLI, Graphical interface, etc.).